Stanford University

 About us

 The Stanford Digital Economy Lab brings together an interdisciplinary group of passionate researchers to study how digital technologies are transforming work, organizations, and the economy.
-Our insights are helping companies, policymakers, students, and professionals rise to the challenges and opportunities created by digitization.
-We believe in the power of human work and that augmenting human capabilities with machine capabilities will lead to the most profitable gains for everyone.
+Our insights are helping companies, policymakers, students, and professionals rise to the challenges and opportunities created by AI and digitization.

 The Lab is part of the Stanford Institute for Human-Centered Artificial Intelligence (HAI) and is co-sponsored by the Stanford Institute for Economic Policy Research (SIEPR).